 Material Design is steadily gaining in popularity with each day that passes by.
 Developers have clearly realized its aesthetic potential and it is starting to pop up in some unexpected places.
 It may have started with a few Google apps that first got the overhauls but it wasn’t long before we saw many more apps with Material Design.
-The bright colours and fluidity that it gives to apps helps to liven them up and give a fresh feeling to the UI.
-Aside from everyday applications, material design is also being implemented in Rom UI, and even in TWRP recovery.
+The bright colors and fluidity that it gives to apps help to liven them up and give a fresh feeling to the UI.
+Aside from everyday applications, the material design is also being implemented in Rom UI, and even in TWRP recovery.
 So there really isn’t any reason why your file manager should get left in the dark, and not get a taste of material design too.

 The following applications all have several things in common, but also include a few features which make them stand out from the rest.
 All these applications are able to copy and paste files and folder as well as create, rename and move files and folders.
 To select multiple files users can simply click the icon of the file to add it to the selection.

 Amaze File Manager is a file browser that has stepped out onto the market to do one thing, Amaze!
 A feat which it definitely doesn’t fall short of.
 Showing off its material design, which users can customize according to their taste, while still offering powerful tools that are easy and convenient to use make this little app a must-have.